cosmos/ibc-go/docs/ibc/apps.md

 * `ChanOpenTry` callback should verify that the `MsgChanOpenTry.Version` is valid and that `MsgChanOpenTry.CounterpartyVersion` is valid.
 * `ChanOpenAck` callback should verify that the `MsgChanOpenAck.CounterpartyVersion` is valid and supported.

-IBC expects modules to implement the function `NegotiateAppVersion` from the application module interface.
-This function performs application version negotiation and returns the negotiated version.
+IBC expects application modules to implement the `NegotiateAppVersion` method from the `IBCModule` interface.
+This method performs application version negotiation and returns the negotiated version.
 If the version cannot be negotiated, an error should be returned.

 ```go